 For Yoga Takes a Hike, we host our hikes once a month on a Saturday morning before it gets to hot.
-All hikes are easy, family friendly and dog friendly.
+All hikes are easy, family friendly, and dog friendly.
 Here in Colorado, there are a ton of trails but keeping the hikes easy seems to be the best approach.
 We do light yoga stretches before we hit the trail, allow people to strike a pose at scenic vistas, and a light yoga practice at the summit.
 Overall, it is mostly a hike with a little yoga flavor.
 Again, check to see if there is a fee or registration in order to do this legally.

 Another thing we have done is join forces with other studios to put together a community event called Yoga Rocks the Park.
 (Event cost $15 at the gate).
 With this even, five studios joined together.
 We all advertised.
 We each took a turn to be the host studio which leads a 75 minute class.
 When you aren’t the host studio, you could be part of the vendor lineup which we definitely jumped on.
 Our Yoga Rocks the Park seems to be catching on and has been a great opportunity for us to grab a few new clients.
 We have two more dates coming up.

-So those are our classes that keep the clients coming in during the summer.
-We still have our other programs in place but we have slightly reduced the number of classes we have on our schedule.
+So those are our strategies that keep the clients coming in during the summer.
+We still have our other programs and classes in place but we have slightly reduced the number of classes we have on our schedule.
 This limits how much we have to pay our instructors and it gives them an opportunity to take their vacations as well.